The Luck of the Irish

 Anyway like mine hosts, most residents went on with their business as usual with little or no inconvenience.
 All too often this area was where the only real mixing was done.
 ‘The only way the rest manage to get on is by ignoring each other and by recognizing that there are physical boundaries’, said the proprietor.

-Regrettably these boundaries applied to his own B&B. I was awoken in the morning by a knock at the door and this attractive maid saying, ‘Good morning, Mr. Davis, did you sleep well?
+Regrettably these boundaries applied to his own B&B. I was awoken in the morning by a knock at the door and this attractive maid saying, ‘Good morning, Mr. Davis, How are you?’

 ‘I’ve come to turn down your bed,’ she said.